ARM-software/abi-aa/aapcs64/aapcs64.rst

 The address space consists of one or more disjoint regions.
 Regions must not span address zero (although one region may start at zero).

-The use of tagged addressing is platform specific and does not apply to 32-bit pointers.
+The use of tagged addressing is platform specific.
 When tagged addressing is disabled, all 64 bits of an address are passed to the translation system.
 When tagged addressing is enabled, the top eight bits of an address are ignored for the purposes of address translation.
 See also `Pointers`_, above.

 Properties of a thread
 ^^^^^^^^^^^^^^^^^^^^^^